I love tattoos and have been writing about the topic for several years.

-I really haven't seen a tattoo being designed in a way that it interacts and uses the freckles on a person's body to create a compelling work like this.
+I really haven't seen a tattoo designed in a way that it interacts and uses the freckles on a person's body to create a compelling work like this one.
 Very cool and well done.

 Sunflower Blowing in Wind on Arm Tattoo

 The colors included with this sunflower tattoo are gorgeous, with the contrasting bright yellow and orange looking great.
 All of that set on the vibrant leaf background makes this an outstanding tattoo design.

-That would have been enough to make this a terrific sunflower tattoo, but the addition element of the sensation you get that the sunflower is being pummeled by a strong wind takes it to even a higher level in my estimation.
+That would have been enough to make this a terrific sunflower tattoo, but the added element of the sensation you get that the sunflower is being pummeled by a strong wind takes it to even a higher level in my estimation.

 As you can see from this gallery of sunflower tattoo designs, it is a fantastic choice for those loving flowers, or for those wanting a unique tattoo which includes a sunflower, but who want to include other elements in it to create a custom or diverse design.

 Sunflowers make great subject matter for a tattoo design because of the height of the plant and the amazing size of the flower head.
-Because people love to see them in real life, that translates into art which is appreciated by all.
+Because people love to see them in real life, which translates into art which is appreciated by all.